Wild Birds

 The Abyssinian Rollers, Coracias abyssinica, can be found across tropical Africa in a belt south of the Sahara.

-They are resident in the southern part of its range, but the northern breeding populations move further south after the wet season.
+They reside in the southern part of its range, but the northern breeding populations move further south after the wet season.

 They are often observed perching prominently on trees, posts, or overhead wires.

-They favor open country with some trees but have also adapted to farmland and human habitation.
+They favour open country with some trees but have adapted to farmland and human habitation.

 Description